 Each month, on the last night of the Beginner fencing course, Salle Paul fencers and visitors are invited to join us for a social drink on a Wednesday night.
 This is a great opportunity to meet other fencers (unarmed !) and to enjoy some social time at the club.
-Salle Paul has a large cafe-style lounge area with table tennis, table football and a large screen TV for watching televised fencing competitions.
+Salle Paul has a large cafe-style lounge area with a large screen TV for watching televised fencing competitions.
 All welcome to join in!

 What is the cost of the Adult Social membership ?